sendwithus/jobs/eng-frontend-lead.md

-# Lead Frontend Engineer
+# Lead Engineer, Frontend

-_Sendwithus HQ, Victoria BC_
+_Victoria BC, Full-Time_

 We're looking for an experienced frontend web developer to help architect and lead our customer facing applications.